Mr. Eric Frenette, LPC, NCC

 • Father of two boys (both enrolled at SJS)

-• Currently serving as the part-time Assistant Superintendent of the Archdiocese of Hartford's Catholic Schools
+• Served as the part-time Assistant Superintendent of the Archdiocese of Hartford's Catholic Schools from July 2022 to July 2024.

 Sunday